 Program areas at HFA

 See schedule o Homes for America, is the sole member of Homes for bridgeville, llc, which is included herein.
-Homes for bridgeville, llc, a 50-unit apartment community, has family service and program activities which have historically included an afterschool homework club, a mobile health clinic, social and recreational programs, weekly summer camp opportunities with transportation, referrals for health resources, nutrition and rental assistance and a monthly mobile food pantry.
+Homes for bridgeville, llc, a 50-unit apartment community, has family service and program activities which have historically included a mobile health clinic, social and recreational programs, weekly summer camp opportunities with transportation, referrals for health resources, nutrition and rental assistance and a monthly mobile food pantry.
 Additionally, a computer lab is open for all residents and public transportation is available near the entrance of the community.